shiburagi/ProviderBoilerplate-Flutter/README.md

 # provider_boilerplate

-A boilerplate for flutter to organize provider and bloc.
+A boilerplate for flutter to organize provider, bloc and common components.

 ## Getting Started